phac-nml-phrsd/casteval/README.md

 An R package for automating forecast scoring/evaluation.
-Work in progress.

 # Installation

-TODO
+## With `renv`
+In an R session, run `renv::install("https://gitlab.cscscience.ca/phrsd/risk/casteval.git")`

+## Without `renv`
+In an R session, run `install.packages("https://gitlab.cscscience.ca/phrsd/risk/casteval.git")`

 # Usage

-TODO
+Put `library(casteval)` in your R script/interactive session to use the package.

+A vignette explaining how `{casteval}` works can be found [here](http://phrsd.pages.cscscience.ca/risk/casteval/articles/casteval.html).
+A function reference can be found [here](http://phrsd.pages.cscscience.ca/risk/casteval/reference/index.html).

 # Development